ali-rehman-ML/extract_realsense_bag_to_frames/README.md

-#### Will be adding more om extracting point cluoud as pcd files and extracting imu data in future.
+#### Will be adding more om extracting point cluoud as pcd files and extracting imu data in future